-Goal: Decrease community greenhouse gas emissions based on 2006 - 2012 average.
+Goal: Decrease greenhouse gas (GHG) emissions based on 2006 - 2012 average.

 Performance: This measure includes greenhouse gas emissions from electricity usage, natural gas usage and solid waste generation.
-Figure 2 shows total energy usage, including electricity and natural gas, for Los Alamos County by customer class for 2006 to 2012.
+Figure 2 shows total energy usage, including electricity and natural gas, for Los Alamos County by customer class from 2007 to 2016.
 The emissions that resulted from energy usage for the same time period can be found in Figure 3.
 Greenhouse gas emissions from natural gas usage were determined by utilizing World Resource Institute (2008), GHG Protocol tool for stationary combustion, Version 4.0.

-Figure 2: Los Alamos County energy usage which includes natural gas and electricity usage for 2006 - 2015.
+Figure 2: Los Alamos County energy usage which includes natural gas and electricity usage from 2007 - 2016.

-Greenhouse gas emissions from solid waste include the emissions from the disposal of municipal solid waste generated by the community and LANL; this does not include the disposal of any secured waste from LANL.
+Greenhouse gas emissions from solid waste include the emissions from the disposal of municipal solid waste generated by the community and LANL; this does not include the disposal of any non-routine waste from LANL.
 When waste is deposited in the landfill it breaks down over a 20-plus year timeframe and emits greenhouse gases, specifically methane.